 SEO for Artists

-SEO is a great opportunity few artists are using
+A strategy few artists are using

 SEO can negatively impact your creativity